 At the same time, the news in this market dominates around dockless bikes being stolen, damaged and left in an unsuitable place by their millions.
 For operators, they are constantly replacing bikes while cities and its citizens are seeing more cluttered bikes on their streets.

 This raises the question; which schemes should cities adopt?
-Free-flowing Bike Share Schemes are a topic of heavy debate for many cities due to the problems they can create if it remains unmanaged.
+Free-floating Bike Share Schemes are a topic of heavy debate for many cities due to the problems they can create if it remains unmanaged.
 The solution for many companies was to supply more bikes to the market, which only added to the problem.

 But operators are now becoming savvier.
 They are offering parking spaces, rewards for good riders and improved apps to track their bikes.
 This is a step in the right direction to tackling the problem.
-With dockless bikes being a good way to get people cycling, it would be wrong to completely rule out the free-flowing schemes.
+With dockless bikes being a good way to get people cycling, it would be wrong to completely rule out the free-floating schemes.

 Instead, operators should focus on how they can effectively manage existing resources to benefit themselves, the cyclists and cities.
 By effectively managing logistics, operators can remove bikes from overcrowded and unsuitable areas to supply it to areas that need them.